rozza368/cits3403-group-project/README.md

 2025 Agile Web Development Project

 ## Purpose
-This web application is a trade journal specifically designed for day traders, emphasizing not just trading strategies and techniques, but also the critical role of psychology in successful trading.
-While trading involves learning the right strategies, it is often said that 10% of trading is about technique and 90% is about controlling emotions.
-A trader’s profitability is heavily influenced by their emotional discipline and their ability to learn from both wins and losses.

-In day trading, you don’t truly lose until you give up.
-The real test of a trader’s success lies in how they respond after a losing trade.
-A loss, when executed according to a well-thought-out plan, is simply a part of your strategy’s edge.
-However, the value of a loss is only realized if you learn from it and refine your approach for the next trade.

-Many traders end up blowing their accounts not because their setup failed, but because they let their emotions take control.
-They might over-leverage, chase trades, or act impulsively due to FOMO (fear of missing out) or greed, putting money above strategy.
-A $200 risk would not wipe out a $2,000 account if the trader stays disciplined.
-The journal helps traders avoid these pitfalls by providing a non-emotional space to reflect on past trades.
-It acts as a reminder to avoid the mistakes made in previous emotional states and helps them stick to their trading rules.

-Journaling is essential to a trader’s growth.
-This app allows users to upload their profits and attach up to five images of their trades, enabling them to review their actions in an objective, emotion-free context.
-The journal not only reinforces good habits but also builds confidence by highlighting positive outcomes and identifying areas for improvement.

-Users can track their emotions and evaluate whether they’ve followed their personal trading rules through a tagging system.
-The journal also helps traders refine their strategies and adapt to changing market conditions, all while building the confidence needed to make informed, disciplined decisions.

-Additionally, the app includes a feature that allows users to share their monthly profit status in the form of an image.
-This encourages a healthy level of competition among friends and networks, motivating users to perform better.
-The desire to outperform others can fuel self-improvement, pushing traders to sharpen their skills and continue learning in the process.
+This web application is a trade journal platform for day traders, providing tools to log, analyze, and reflect on trades.
+The app enables users to record trade details, upload profit/loss data, and attach up to five images per trade for visual review.
+Users can tag trades with emotions and rule-following status, helping them identify patterns in their trading behavior and decision-making.

+The platform emphasizes self-improvement through structured journaling, allowing traders to track their progress, learn from both successful and unsuccessful trades, and refine their strategies over time.
+The tagging and analytics features help users evaluate adherence to trading plans, and adapt to changing market conditions.

+Additionally, the app includes a social feature where users can generate and share monthly profit summaries as images, fostering friendly competition and motivation within their trading networks.
+By providing a clear, organized, and emotion-free space for trade review, the journal supports traders in building discipline, confidence, and consistent performance.

-(TODO: describe design and use of application)
+## Design and Use of Application

+The application is built using Flask for the backend and HTML/CSS/JavaScript for the frontend.
+Users can register and log in to access their personal trade journals.
+The main dashboard provides an overview of recent trades and key statistics.

+**Key Features:**
+- **Trade Logging:** Users can add new trades by entering details such as date, ticker, entry/exit points, profit/loss, and notes.
+Up to five images (e.g., charts or screenshots) can be attached to each trade.
+- **Analytics:** The app provides visualizations and summaries, such as monthly profit charts, win/loss ratios, and most common emotional tags.
+- **Social Sharing:** Users can generate monthly summary images and share them with others to encourage accountability and motivation.
+- **Trade Review:** Users can filter and search past trades, making it easy to review performance and identify patterns.

+The intuitive interface is designed for quick data entry and easy navigation, supporting traders in building consistent habits and improving their strategies over time.

 ## Group Members